- Mar 23, 2017

 Countdown to Savings: How to Save More on IBM Licensing

 Most of us are running software in virtual data center environments.

 But virtualization can make licensing feel complicated for IBM server software.
 One of the most common IBM license types is Processor Value Unit (PVU), where the number of entitlements you need is based on the server's processor type and number of cores.
 In IBM licensing, you have the choice between full and sub-capacity licensing.

 If you go with full-capacity licensing, you always pay for the entire physical hardware.
 Regardless of whether the VM in which your IBM software is running utilizes only a tiny fraction of that particular machine’s processing capacity.

 On the other hand, sub-capacity licensing (also known as Virtualization Licensing) allows you to license only those processor cores that are used by IBM software.
 While this option is much less expensive, it also requires you to use IBM's License Metric Tool (ILMT).
 Here is IBM:

 You must 1) install and configure the IBM License Metric Tool (“ILMT”) within 90 days of your first use of an eligible sub-capacity product in an eligible virtualization environment (or comply with the manual usage tracking requirements if you qualify for such an exception); and 2) produce, on a quarterly basis, the required reports, retain such reports for at least two years, and make them available to IBM upon IBM’s request.

 Virtualization is hard to track

-For that reason, IBM charges the maximum virtual capacity (“high water mark”), aggregated for each product on a quarterly basis - while only trusting PVU values calculated by one of its own discovery tools.
+This is why IBM charges the maximum virtual capacity (“high water mark”), aggregated for each product on a quarterly basis, and asks for PVU values calculated by one of its own discovery tools.

 New tool, new opportunities